nbeyza879/RMDps-Practical/README.md

 My First Repository for the RMP Course
 Author: N. Beyza Gocer
 #About this Repo
-This is my first GitHub repository for the MLOps practicak session
+This is my first GitHub repository for the MLOps practical session